Life Insurance Calculator: How Much Coverage Do You Need In 2026?

 Final Expenses

-Funeral expenses, lawyer fees, and all other final costs pile up quickly, sometimes even amounting to over $10,000.
-Don’t make it your family’s burden to inherit that financial blow of losing you.
+Funeral expenses, lawyer fees, and all other final costs pile up quickly, sometimes even amounting to $12,000 or more in 2026, depending on the services chosen.

 How to Use a Life Insurance Calculator